The Sipiso Piso Waterfall is one of the nicest falls in Sumatra, and also one of the tallest waterfalls in Indonesia.

 The Sipiso Piso Waterfall (also known by its Indonesian name Air Terjun Sipiso Piso) is an interesting one because it actually flows from an underground river and then comes out of a cave in the side of the rock.

 This is commonly called the tallest waterfall in Indonesia, but that’s actually not correct.
-There are other waterfalls in Sumatra that are much taller, such as Sigura Gura Waterfall, which is over 250 meters tall.
+There are other waterfalls in Sumatra that are much taller, such as the Ponot Waterfall (aka Sigura Gura), which is over 250 meters tall.

 In any case, Sipiso Piso Waterfall is 120 meters (400 feet) tall, so it’s one of the tallest waterfalls in Indonesia.
 And it’s one of the most scenic and impressive, to boot.